 Writing good page titles is an essential skill for anyone doing SEO.
-The title tag is the first thing a user sees in the search results.
-It’s also one of the most important factors for Google to decide what the topic of a page is.
-The combination of these two factors makes it so essential.
-This article covers both the why and the how of creating a good page title.
+Why?
+Because the title tag is the first thing a user sees in search results, but it’s also one of the most important factors that Google uses to determine the topic of a page.
+This makes titles essential to SEO and this article covers both why you need great page titles and how to create them.

 HTML title tag or main heading?

 First, let’s get some confusion out of the way: we’re talking about the HTML title tag.
-If you would look at the source of a page, this would be found in the
+If you look at the source of a page, you’ll find it in the head section, and it looks like this:

 <title>This is an example page title - Example.com</title>

 In tabbed browsers, this title is usually shown in the page tab, as shown in the image below.
-It’s not to be confused with the main heading of the page, which the user sees on the page itself.
-That main heading is important too!
-In fact, we have an entire article about headings and SEO, but it’s not the topic of this article.
+Don’t confuse it with the main heading of the page, which the user sees on the page itself.
+However, the main heading is important too, and if you want to dive deeper into that, we have an entire article about headings and SEO.

 What’s the (SEO) purpose of a page title?